NASA-IMPACT/veda-backend/stac_api/runtime/README.md

   - `stac:collection:create`, `stac:collection:update`, `stac:collection:delete`
   - `stac:item:create`, `stac:item:update`, `stac:item:delete`

-When multi-tenancy is enabled on a STAC catalog, a collection has the option to be added to a tenant in order to be filtered by that tenant value.
+When multitenancy is enabled on a STAC catalog, a collection has the option to be added to a tenant in order to be filtered by that tenant value.
 This also means that a collection does not need to belong to any tenant.
 It will still be available and retrievable in the STAC catalog.

 ### Migrating Existing Data to a Tenant Tagged Catalog